jawooson/AI_Project_3/README.md

 This is generally what Bag of Words is, it translates text data to a from that is ingestible to a neural net.

-While this idea sounds very simple, there are many different methodologies in how to vectorize text data, such as dropping out low frequency words,
+While this idea sounds very simple, there are many different methodologies in how to vectorize text data, such as dropping out low frequency words, using different metrics in the vectorized notation such as term frequency or inverse document frequency.

 [bow 1](https://machinelearningmastery.com/gentle-introduction-bag-words-model/)
 [bow 2](https://medium.com/greyatom/an-introduction-to-bag-of-words-in-nlp-ac967d43b428)